google/framework-for-osdu/osdu-r2/os-delivery/README.md

 ## Introduction

-The OSDU R2 Prototype Delivery service provides internal and external APIs to request for file location data.
+The OSDU R2 Prototype Delivery service provides internal and external API endpoints to request file location data.
 For example, users can request generation of an individual signed URL per file.
 Using the signed URL, OSDU R2 users will be able to upload their files for ingestion to the system.

 The current implementation of the Delivery service supports only cloud platform-specific locations.
-The future implementations might allow the use of on premises locations.
+The future implementations might allow the use of on-premises locations.

 ## System interactions

-The Delivery service defines three workflows &mdash; file upload, file location delivery, and file list delivery.
+OSDU R2 Delivery defines three workflows &mdash; file upload, file location delivery, and file list delivery.

 ### File upload